wazuh/wazuh-documentation/source/upgrade-guide/upgrading-elastic-stack/elastic_server_rolling_upgrade.rst

   }
   '

-The request must be run for all previous indices you want to migrate, modify the date parameter according to your index name.
+The request must be run for all previous indices which need to be migrated.
+Modify the date parameter according to the index name.

-More information about the request can be found in `Update by query <https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-update-by-query.html>`_ section of the Elasticsearch documentation.
+More information about the request can be found in the `Update by query <https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-update-by-query.html>`_ section of the Elasticsearch documentation.

 Upgrade Filebeat
 ----------------